TrinityCore/tc-wiki/database/335/world/loot_template.md

 ### Item
 [Template ID](../world/item_template#entry) of the item which is included into the loot.

-NOTE: For reference entries this field has no meaning and is not used by the core in any way.
+> Note: For reference entries this field has no meaning and is not used by the core in any way.
 Yet because of the PRIMARY KEY on the entry + item combination, this field will nonetheless need to be a unique number for each reference entry so that no indexing conflicts arise.
+{.is-info}

 &nbsp;

 ### Reference